10 Best Compound Bicep Exercises for Mass and Strength

 Know More Daily calories Requirement To Build Arms

-You can use numerous workout splits that involve having a “back and biceps day.”
+You can use numerous workout splits involving a “back and biceps day.”
 However, they would all fall into one of two categories.

 1. As a standalone exercise: Do 3–4 sets of 8–12 reps.